Hook Common and Bartley Heath

 On Foot: For Bartley Heath there are several pedestrian access points on Griffin Way South and at the car park entrance.

 Car: From the M3, exit at junction 5.
 For Bartley Heath take Griffin Way (B3349) towards Hook and for Hook Common take Hook Common Road (A287) towards Newnham.
-Please note that the Bartley Heath car park now operates under a permit scheme, if you would like a permit please read the terms and conditions and then complete the application form and return it to us – please allow up to 4 weeks for your application to be processed.
+Please note that the Bartley Heath car park now operates under a permit scheme, if you would like a permit please email feedback – please allow up to 4 weeks for your application to be processed.
 There are lay-bys which can be used on either side of Hook Common Road (A287) but there is minimal space.
 If you would like to visit the nearby site Bassetts Mead which has adequate parking, follow these directions:

 From the Bartley Heath car park: Go north on the B3349 for a couple of hundred meters; take the second exit at the roundabout; Straight over next roundabout second exit; right at next roundabout third exit onto the A30: after approximately 700m take the right hand turn onto Holt Lane opposite the Crooked Billet pub; immediately turn left by the pumping station onto a track that runs parallel to the A30; park on the hard surface (not the grass as it is soft and you may get stuck).
 From there walk east along the track until you get to the river Whitewater, on your right hand side is a kissing gate that takes you into Bassetts Mead.
 Bassetts Mead is very wet during winter so wellies or waterproof walking boots are advisable.